Cognio-so/DruidX-Enterprise/backend/Orchestrator/orchestrator.md

         <case>Meta questions: "who are you", "what can you do"</case>
         <case>Text content provided IN the message asking for summary/analysis/processing</case>
         <case>Opinions, feelings, acknowledgments</case>
+        <case>Queries asking FOR prompt generation/writing: "give a prompt for...", "create a prompt for...", "write a prompt for...", "generate a prompt for...", "suggest a prompt for...", "what prompt for..." → SimpleLLM (NOT Image node)</case>
+        <case>Prompt-related requests: asking for prompts, writing prompts, suggesting prompts, describing prompts → SimpleLLM</case>
         <case>Default fallback when uncertain</case>
       </use_when>
       <do_not_use>